 - 99 = Imputation table for any subject

 3. The next 2 or 3 digits are a sequential number, such as 001 or 002, that uniquely identifies the table within a given subject.

 4. For selected tables, an alphabetic suffix follows to indicate that a table is repeated for the nine major race and Hispanic or Latino groups:

-5. For selected tables, a final alphabetic suffix "PR" follows to indicate a table used for Puerto Rico geographies only.
+5. For selected tables, a final alphabetic suffix "PR" follows to indicate a table is available for Puerto Rico geographies only.
 These Puerto Rico-specific tables exist because for some geography-based subjects, the wording of the Puerto Rico Community Survey questionnaire differs slightly but significantly from the American Community Survey questionnaire.
-The matching table used for United States geographies has the same ID but without the trailing "PR" (e.g., B06014 and B06014PR).
+(For example, the ACS asks “When did this person come to live in the United States?” whereas the PRCS asks “When did this person come to live in Pueto Rico?”)
+The comparable United States table has the same ID but without the trailing "PR" (e.g., B06014 and B06014PR).